microsoft/VirtualClient/website/docs/workloads/mlperf/mlperf-developer-guide.md

 In machine learning, inference involves using an already trained model to make predictions on unseen data.
 The MLPerf workload will run multiple benchmarks on a GPU-based system, in which the performance of the model to make those predictions is measured.
-The throughput (requests per second) and latency (response time for a single prediction) are used as metrics.
+Throughput and latency are used as metrics.

 ## Benchmarks
 The benchmark suite for NVIDIA GPU-based systems in MLPerf Inference is detailed in the [Inference results